dfuchss/actions/docs/Maven-Workflows.md

 :warning: It is important that the project either uses the revision property or has a single version property.
 Otherwise, the version will not be updated correctly.

+You can configure the optional property `create-tag` if you want to disable the creation of a tag.

 ```yml
 name: Maven Dependency Updates